-Kendall Jenner Hides Her Face After Pepsi Ad Fiasco–Will Her Reputation Ever Recover?
+Kendall Jenner Hides Her Face After Pepsi Ad Fiasco — Will Her Reputation Ever Recover?

 — Bloomberg (@business) April 8, 2017

-As we alluded to earlier the Pepsi ad was not well received by the public and Kendall was not spared from the social media backlash.
+As we alluded to earlier, the Pepsi ad was not well received by the public and Kendall was not spared from the social media backlash.
 Many of the tweets satirically suggested that civil rights leaders like Martin Luther King could have avoided being terrorized by the police if they had just had a Pepsi on them at the time.
-Even MLK’s daughter Bernice King got in on the action.
+Even MLK’s daughter, Bernice King, got in on the action.

 If only Daddy would have known about the power of #Pepsi. pic.twitter.com/FA6JPrY72V